The GitLab Technical Writing team collaborates with developers, product managers, and the community to develop product documentation.

 Writers can fix things like missing punctuation, typos, and pipeline failures without additional review.

-- If the MR is primarily a code change that also contains a documentation update, the writer:
+If the MR is primarily a code change that also contains a documentation update, the Technical Writer:

 Making any changes to a code MR can cause pipelines to fail as code and specs often need to be updated by the engineer to match technical writing suggestions.

-- If the MR is primarily a documentation change, but also has a small code change to update a link to match the change, the writer:
+If the MR is primarily a documentation change, but also has a small code change to update a link to match the change, the Technical Writer:

 Selecting a reviewer